lahkens/MLP-and-Backpropagation/README.md

+# MLP and Backprpagation
-Building a MultiLayer Perceptron from Scratch and then backpropagating to update the weights and biases for a mathematical function
+## Building a MultiLayer Perceptron from Scratch and then backpropagating to update the weights and biases for a mathematical function